 \subsubsection{Part (i): Training of Extractor}

 \

-Let $c$ denote a code snippet containing a set of statements $stat = [stat_1, stat_2, \cdots, stat_n]$, where $stat_i$ is the $i$-th statement in $c$.
-Similar to extractive text summarization~\cite{2019-Fine-tune-BERT-for-Extractive-Summarization}, extractive code summarization can be defined as the task of assigning a label $l_i \in \{0, 1\}$ to each $stat_i$, indicating whether the factual details contained in the statement $stat_i$ should be included in the summary.
+Let $c$ denote a code snippet containing a set of statements $stat = [stat_1, stat_2, \cdots, stat_n]$\deletion{,} where $stat_i$ is the $i$-th statement in $c$.
+Similar to extractive text summarization~\cite{2019-Fine-tune-BERT-for-Extractive-Summarization}, extractive code summarization can be defined as the task of assigning a label $l_i \in \{0, 1\}$ to each $stat_i$\deletion{, indicating}.
+The label indicates whether the factual details contained in the statement $stat_i$ should be included in the summary.
 It is assumed that the summary represents the important content of the code snippet.
-Therefore, we can consider the extractor as a classifier that takes in all statements of a code snippet and predicts which statements should be selected as important ones.
+Therefore, we can consider the extractor as a classifier that takes in all statements of a code snippet and predicts \deletion{which statements should be selected as}the important ones.

-As shown in part (i) of Figure~\ref{fig:overview_of_our_approach}, the training of the extractor is completed through three steps: \ding{192} producing ground-truth important Statements (GIStates) based on pairs of comments and code snippets, \ding{193} producing predicted important statements (PIStates) using the extractor, and \ding{194} calculating the loss ($\mathcal{L}_{Ex}$) based on GIStates and PIStates and updating the model parameters of the extractor.
+As shown in part (i) of Figure~\ref{fig:overview_of_our_approach}, the training of the extractor is completed through three steps: \ding{192} producing ground-truth important Statements (GIStates)\deletion{ based on pairs of comments and code snippets}, \ding{193} producing predicted important statements (PIStates)\deletion{ using the extractor}, and \ding{194} calculating the loss ($\mathcal{L}_{Ex}$) based on GIStates and PIStates and updating the model parameters\deletion{ of the extractor}.
 We discuss the three steps in detail in the following sections.

-\textbf{Step~\ding{192}: Producing Ground-truth Important Statements.} As mentioned earlier, we aim to train an extractor with the ability to take in a sequence of statements of the code snippet $c$ and output the predicted labels of the statements in $c$.
-We denote the labels of the statements in $c$ as $l = [l_1, l_2, \cdots, l_n]$, where $l_i \in \{0, 1\}$ is the label of the statement $stat_i$. $l_i = 1$ means the $stat_i$ is an informative (important) statement, otherwise it is not.
-To train such an extractor, we need to build a training dataset, where each sample is a pair of $stat$ and the corresponding labels $\hat{l}$.
+\textbf{Step~\ding{192}: Producing Ground-truth Important Statements.} As mentioned earlier, \deletion{we aim to train an extractor with the ability to take in a sequence of statements of the code snippet $c$ and output the predicted labels of the statements in $c$.}we aim to train an extractor that can predict the important statements in the code snippet $c$.
+We denote the labels of the statements in $c$ as $l = [l_1, l_2, \cdots, l_n]$\deletion{, where}. $l_i \in \{0, 1\}$ is the label of the statement $stat_i$. $l_i = 1$ means the $stat_i$ is an informative (important) statement; otherwise, it is not.
+To train such an extractor, we \deletion{need to }build a training dataset\deletion{,} where each sample is a pair of $stat$ and the corresponding labels $\hat{l}$.
 We consider $\hat{l}$ as the ground-truth label of $stat$.